RoadShow: Other MMOBs in Hong Kong

 In March 2005, the Kowloon-Canton Railway Corporation (KCR) and i-CABLE Communications Limited (i-Cable) announced the launching of "Newsline Express" on board the KCR trains.
 News information and advertisement will be delivered to passengers through the existing Passenger Information Display System (PIDS) on trains.

 In MTR, there are LCD giving advertisements to customers.

-It is looking forwards that MMOBs will become widespread in HK and it will be a great business.
+In time, MMOBs might become widespread in HK.